alexmorifusa/sql-data-warehouse-project/README.md

 This repository demonstrates the end-to-end process of building a Data Warehouse (DWH) using SQL.
 The project covers planning, architecture, ETL pipeline development, and data modeling with a layered approach (Bronze → Silver → Gold).

 ## Project Overview
-•	Planned and documented requirements using Notion and Draw.io.
++ Planned and documented requirements using Notion and Draw.io.
-•	Designed a multi-layer data architecture (Bronze, Silver, Gold).
++ Designed a multi-layer data architecture (Bronze, Silver, Gold).
-•	Implemented ETL pipelines with SQL scripts and stored procedures.
++ Implemented ETL pipelines with SQL scripts and stored procedures.
-•	Built a Star Schema model for analytics.
++ Built a Star Schema model for analytics.
-•	Version controlled all work with Git.
++ Version controlled all work with Git.

-## Architevture and Diagrams
+## Architecture and Diagrams
 ### Data Warehouse Architecture
 <p center="align">
   <img width="1051" height="561" alt="DataWarehouse drawio" src="https://github.com/user-attachments/assets/9370ce41-c1da-4f43-9029-abfa83e18755" />